How to lead a Millennial

 5. It’s time to get emotional…at work

 Anyone who has taken a change management course knows the value of non-verbal communication.
 A UCLA study showed that the non-verbal cues account for 93% of what is communicated, so we know it’s not only the words but how we say it that matters.
 In our experience, when the going gets tough, the most successful leaders get emotional.
 Just look at a leader like Brian Chesky (AirBnB), who gave a masterclass in empathy and how to treat employees during times of crisis.
 How you say it matters and when it comes to millennials and Gen Z – rational communications and argumentation just doesn’t cut it.
-If you really want to change behaviour, boost performance and instill purpose in your employees – it’s time to get emotional.
+If you really want to change behaviour, boost performance and instil purpose in your employees – it’s time to get emotional.
 And lastly, think about why – when asking an employee to do something, giving feedback or when presenting changes – and include those elements in your talking points which transcends rational factors and will connect more with your audience.

 At a glance - Statkraft’s Kates